A free email newsletter breaking down the issues that affect Kansans and Missourians the most.

 Finally, the appropriated funds are made available to each department, including KCPD, on May 1.

-Police board can move funds around in KCPD budget
+Board of Police Commissioners can move funds around in KCPD budget

 Though the approved budget outlines the total amount of money appropriated to the police department and provides guidelines for where money should be directed within the department, Lucas said KCPD is not strictly bound to the city-approved budget.
 With a single vote of the police board, the department can spend money in ways other than what the city intended, in line with Missouri statute.